scenerystack/community/docs/reference/api/tambo/SoundLevelEnum.md

 # SoundLevelEnum

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/SoundLevelEnum.ts](https://github.com/phetsims/tambo/blob/main/js/SoundLevelEnum.ts) for the most up-to-date information.

 ## Overview

 This enum is used to describe whether a sound is part of the "basic" sounds or the "extra" sounds.